nicolas931010/rcn_reading/2023_readings.md

 ## Topic 3 - Genetic Rescue in Action *(February 20 - March 3)*

-**Rationale:** Following up on last week's discussion on the pros and cons of genetic rescue, we will dive into several case studies this week to learn how genetic tools can be used to monitor and assess the result of real-life genetic rescue efforts.
-Based on this evidence, we can further discuss the key factors that may determine the success or failure of genetic rescue programs.
+**Rationale:** Following up on our last week's discussion on the theoretical pros and cons of genetic rescue, we will dive into several case studies this week to learn how genetic tools can be used to monitor and assess the result of real-life genetic rescue efforts.
+Based on this evidence, we can further discuss the key factors that may contribute to the success of genetic rescue programs.

 **Paper 1:**